Survey: Hungarians on the EU, the Orban government, and Russia

 The countries that got the worst ratings, very bad or rather bad, are Bulgaria, Greece, Spain, Croatia, Italy, Romania, and Slovakia.
 Hungary did not fare especially well.
 It seems that the population is not so satisfied with the Orbán regime as the Hungarian opinion polls would suggest.
 An absolute majority of Hungarians sampled, or 57%, consider the general situation to be bad.

-Eurobarometer 2021: Hungarians sceptical about economic opportunities
+EU barometer 2021: Hungarians sceptical about economic opportunities

 When it comes the economy, Hungarians might not be as unhappy as the French (79%), the Bulgarians (82%), the Greeks (90%), or the Spaniards (91%), but 63% of Hungarians find the economy, which even today is being touted as one of the success stories of the Orbán government, nothing to brag about.